Best Settings For Apex Legends PC {Windows} Reddit 2020

 Discord Hardware Acceleration

-A lot of you use Discord as preferred voice-over chat while playing games with friends and family.
-Optimize it by turning off the option Hardware Acceleration if you notice FPS drops in games, including Black Ops 4.
-It takes off some load of the application by using your GPU to make Discord smoother.
+Many of you use Discord as a preferred voice-over chat while playing games with friends and family.
+Optimize it by turning off the Hardware Acceleration option if you notice FPS drops in games, including Black Ops 4.
+Using your GPU to make Discord smoother takes off some application load.

 Go to Preferences > Appearance > Turn off Hardware Acceleration.